Vorkharium/vorkharium.github.io/_posts/2024-11-12-HTB-Editorial-Write-up.md

 ```shell
 All versions of package gitpython are vulnerable to Remote Code Execution (RCE) due to improper user input validation, which makes it possible to inject a maliciously crafted remote URL into the clone command.
 Exploiting this vulnerability is possible because the library makes external calls to git without sufficient sanitization of input arguments.
 ```
-### CVE-2022-24439 - Abusing Command Injection vulnerability inside python script trigger a bash script with a reverse shell and get a shell as root
+### CVE-2022-24439 - Abusing Command Injection vulnerability inside python script to trigger a bash script with a reverse shell and get a shell as root

 We can also abuse the command injection vulnerability inside the python script to get a reverse shell making root read a bash script containing our reverse shell: